Peaceful path has long witnessed conflict

 Marylander Stephen Onion secures permission to develop Pleasant Garden located in present-day Long Level.
 He sells the house and land to fiery fellow Marylander Thomas Cresap in 1731.
-The presence of Cresap and his attempts to evangelize area settlers to Maryland’s side brings on a border conflict.
+The presence of Cresap and his attempts to evangelize area settlers to Maryland’s side helps bring on a border conflict.

 Marylanders and Pennsylvanians wage what becomes known as “Cresap’s War.”
 The Penn proprietors become concerned as allegiance to Maryland grows.
 They fear losing thousands of acres.
 Arrests and counter-arrests become common.

 “Cresap’s War” comes to climax in 1736 when Cresap, accused of murder, was sequestered in his Long Level house, surrounded by armed Pennsylvanians.
-He was captured after his foes set his house on fire and imprisoned in Philadelphia for two years.
-He gained his release after the Calverts and Penns sought to work things out and moved to western Maryland where he again was deeply involved in frontier affairs.
+He is captured after his foes set his house on fire and was transported to prison in Philadelphia.
+He gains his release after the Calverts and Penns sought to work things out and moved to western Maryland where he again was deeply involved in frontier affairs.

 One of the two Susquehannock forts in the Long Level area from about 1665 entered into this land dispute.